Irrigation in Iran: Irrigation of the Garmsar alluvial fan

 At present, the distribution of surface irrigation water to the villages is determined by the Garmsar Water Authority on the basis of the water rights and verbal agreements and communications with the water users in the absence of a written manual.
-The authority also maintains the irrigation canals and structures.
-The structures are sometimes re-designed to adjust them to verbally communicated needs.
 The fair distribution of the irrigation water is not an easy job as the average annual river discharge is quite variable in the range of 5 to 20 m3/s (see graph at the right).

 The deep tube-wells are privately owned.
 The drilling of wells is subject to license.
 Recently, the licensing has stopped for fear of over-exploitation of the aquifer.
 It appears that no operational rules are applied to the wells.

-In the fringe lands, the water table is shallow because the discharge capacity of the aquifer diminishes here for two reasons: (1) the hydraulic gradient reduces where the sloping alluvial fan reaches the flat desert area, and (2) the thickness and hydraulic conductivity of the aquifer diminishes.
-The necessary drainage canals for watertable control at the fringes of the irrigation perimeter are not maintained by the water authority, but by the respective farmers groups.
-For the irrigation water, these groups depend (1) on occasional river floods too large to be handled by the irrigation system and that flow down to the fringe lands through the natural watercourses, (2) on spillage from the irrigation system, and (3) on deep wells.
+In the fringe lands, the water table is shallow.

 To stabilize the agriculture in the fringe lands, which are threatened by soil salinization, a method of strip-cropping (Fig. G4) can be recommended for soil salinity control.
-This method uses irrigated strips next to permanently un-irrigated strips, whereby the salinization is directed to the un-irrigated strips.
-This concept is sometimes called sacrificial drainage.